 The GUI

-The GUI will be center of the project.
+The GUI will be the central component of the project.
 One of the main focuses is to convert the Display software, which is currently HTML and PHP scripts that run in an instance of Chromium, to a graphically rich application written in Python using the wxPython graphics module.

 The module is superior for our purposes to Python’s native TkInter GUI module due to its flexibility and better handling of image alpha values and .png images.
 These types of tools are essential for creating an attractive and modern interface.

 As detailed in the software development life cycle (SDLC) diagrams, particularly Figure 3, most features of the app will be visible and accessible from the home screen.
 This contrasts the present design, where users must scroll through pages or navigate a menu to see content.
-Not all calendar, announcement, or advertisements data will fit on the home screen, however abstracts can be shown, and the full data is accessible with a touch.
+Not all calendar, announcement, or advertisements data will fit on the home screen, however.
+Abbreviations can be shown, and the full data is accessible with a touch.

 Calendar

-The calendar was the heart of the original design as indicated by the title of last year’s project.
+The calendar was the heart of the original design as indicated by the title of last year project.
 We look to make some improvements from last year’s calendar.
 Instead of directly displaying the calendar on a page in a web browser, as is the case presently, we will make use of Google Calendar’s rich Python API to pull the data itself from the calendar which can then be embedded in the GUI however we choose.

 One particular feature that Dr. Malinowski is looking for in the calendar is the ability to use the color coding feature available on Google Calendar’s native web platform.
-When viewing calendars there, events can be color coded by, for instance, each course a professor may teach.
+For instance, when viewing calendars there, events can be color-coded by each course a professor may teach.
 When importing the calendar into a custom browser layout as is done presently, the events display in one uniform color and do not keep their color coding.
 Whether we can pull the event color data from the API or whether we have to color code events manually from event title data, we look to implement a more colorful and useful calendar.

 Announcements

-In today’s world, one of the easiest way to update your status is through social media.
+In today’s world, one of the easiest ways to update your status is through social media.
 Most people are already accustomed to using such technology and do so anyways.
-Harnessing the tools given to us by Twitter, we can create a system that allows the professor to post messages and updates quickly and easily that will not only be visible at the IoT Display, but will also by accessible through student’s personal device.
+Harnessing the tools given to us by Twitter, we can create a system that allows the professor to post messages and updates quickly and easily that will not only be visible at the IoT Display but will also be accessible through students’ personal devices.

 Setting up a Twitter account for the professor to use for their classes will keep it separate from their personal account.
 Then, they can post messages that can be updated to the display periodically using Twitter’s feed-pulling functions in the API.
-Again, using a tag or keyword system, the messages can be sorted by course so that students do not have to sort through irrelevant data to fin announcements relative to them.
-If applicable, hey can also follow the individual account on their own Twitter accounts to receive the messages to their phones.
+Using a tag or keyword system, the messages can be sorted by course so that students do not have to sort through irrelevant data to find announcements relevant to them.
+If applicable, they can also follow the individual account on their own Twitter accounts to receive the messages to their phones.

 Advertisements